jmo2k02/roboinno_hackathon_6/README.md

 pip install svgpathtools
 ```

-On the same link, you can find information on changing the text editor to one of your liking.
+On the same link, you can find information on changing the text editor to one of your liking. **Note:** If you open the script on a text editor and modify it, the changes will not be reflected on the RoboDK script, as this are not the same.
+The RoboDK project stores the script on a temp folder.
+Therefore, changes to the script file will not be reflected on the simulation, if made outside of RoboDK.
+There is also a known issue where in Ubuntu, changes to the script from inside RoboDK using the Python Idle might not be saved.

 After setting up Python with the needed libraries, test the script by double clicking on it.
 The robot should start drawing a flower!